Motor racing-Verstappen holds off Hamilton to double his F1 lead | Sports-Games

 Motor racing-Verstappen holds off Hamilton to double his F1 lead

-Mercedes' seven-times world champion Hamilton staged a late charge on fresher tyres but ended up 1.333 seconds behind, with a bonus point for fastest lap.
-Red Bull's Mexican Sergio Perez finished a parched third, due to a malfunctioning water bottle, in front of a crowd of 140,000.
+Mercedes' seven-times world champion Hamilton slashed the Dutch driver's lead with a late attack on fresher tyres but finished 1.333 seconds behind, with a bonus point for fastest lap at the Circuit of the Americas.
+Red Bull's Mexican Sergio Perez was a distant third, struggling with dehydration after a water bottle failure in the Texas heat.

 "I think I've aged about 25 years in that race," said relieved Red Bull team boss Christian Horner.
 "I really didn't think we were going to hang on."
-The win was Verstappen's eighth of the season and one he had to sweat for, the Dutch driver starting out on pole position but losing the lead into the first corner and then using an aggressive strategy to get it back.
+The win was Verstappen's eighth of the season, and first in America, but one he had to sweat for in front of a sell-out 140,000 crowd.

-Hamilton was quickest off the lights, squeezing through on the inside at turn one as Verstappen tried to close the door but then had to run wide, with plenty of overtaking going on in their wake.
-The pair pulled away from the field, with Perez unable to stay with them and Verstappen chafing over the radio that he had more pace.
+The 24-year-old started out on pole position, ending a Mercedes run of qualifying domination in Texas, lost the lead into the first corner and then won it back with an aggressive pitstop strategy.
+Hamilton was quickest when the lights went out, squeezing through on the inside at turn one with Verstappen forced to run wide and plenty of overtaking going on in their wake.

+The pair pulled away from the field, with Perez unable to stay with them.
+Verstappen soon started chafing over the radio that he had more pace and was first to pit on lap 11, as Red Bull went for the 'undercut' -- a strategic bid to close the gap and get back in front when Hamilton pitted three laps later.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)